credativ/plutono/docs/sources/permissions/restricting-access.md

 - You cannot override permissions for users with the Organization Admin role.
 Admins always have access to everything.
 - A more specific permission with a lower permission level will not have any effect if a more general rule exists with higher permission level.
 You need to remove or lower the permission level of the more general rule.

-Here are some examples of how Grafana resolves multiple permissions.
+Here are some examples of how Plutono resolves multiple permissions.

 ## Example 1 (user1 has the Editor Role)